Josh-D18/Josh-D18/README.md

 # 👋 Hey, I'm Josh Date

-🎯 A Passionate Web Developer from Canada 🇨🇦
+🎯 Full Stack Software Engineer from Canada 🇨🇦
 📍 Based in Canada | @_Katsuro on socials
 💻 145+ repositories | ⭐ 168 stars | 🧑‍💻 611 contributions in the last year